 I am currently pursuing a PhD in Economics at the University of Notre Dame focused on applied microeconomics.
-My interests lie at the intersection of development economics and political economy.
-My research investigates how institutions and gender influence human capital accumulation and the provision of public goods.
-I am currently studying gender quotas for political office, female genital cutting, and long-run impacts of colonial institutions in Africa and South Asia.Â
+My primary interests lie at the intersection of development economics and political economy.
+My research investigates how institutions and gender influence economic and human development.
+I am currently studying gender quotas for political office, banning female genital cutting, electoral redistricting, and long-run impacts of colonial institutions.
+My research is forthcoming at the Journal of Development Economics.

 I am a PhD Fellow at the Kellogg Institute for International Studies and a graduate student affiliate of the Building Inclusive Growth (BIG) Lab.